Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Depending on the severity of the condition, mental health professionals may recommend electroconvulsive therapy.
 ECT is a procedure where small electric currents pass through the brain to trigger a brief seizure.
 Along with psychological distress, ECT has been used for other mental health conditions such as severe depression, schizophrenia, etc. In most cases, ECT is used when other treatments are not working.

-Transformative Role of Mindtalk in Overcoming Emotional Distress
+Transformative Role Of Mindtalk In Overcoming Emotional Distress

 Our mind is a complex entity influenced by situations, events, and personalities, which can evoke a range of emotions.
 If you are experiencing stress for a prolonged period, it may be a sign of underlying conditions.
 With the right approach and a few lifestyle changes, you can manage it to a great extent.